MAMMOTHMAN34/landcover-change/README.md

   year for **2019 / 2021 / 2024**.
 - Trains a **U-Net** to segment 4 land-cover classes: forest, agriculture, urban, and water, using **ESA WorldCover (10m)** as the label source.
-(A 5th class, bare ground, was dropped — it's ~0.02% of this coastal AOI.)
+(A 5th class, bare ground, was dropped as it's ~0.02% of this coastal AOI.)
 - Runs inference across all three years and **quantifies per-class change**.
 - Cross-checks forest loss against **Hansen Global Forest Change** (annual, 2001–2023) and runs a **lagged regression** vs **World Bank palm-oil prices**.